mikeguardiola/azure-network-protocols/README.md

 <img src="https://i.imgur.com/1ngmXv3.png"/>
 </p>
 <p>
 Once Wireshark opens, click once on "Ethernet", then click on the small blue fin under File.
-This will start the packet capturing process and you will be able to see the live network traffic on our virtual machine.
+This will start the packet capturing process and you will be able to see the live network traffic on your virtual machine.
 </p>
 <br />